cdktf/cdktf-provider-google/docs/computeServiceAttachment.go.md

 If the connection preference of the service attachment is ACCEPT_MANUAL, the limit applies to each project or network that is listed in the consumer accept list.
 If the connection preference of the service attachment is ACCEPT_AUTOMATIC, the limit applies to each project that contains a connected endpoint.

 If unspecified, the default propagated connection limit is 250.
+To explicitly send a zero value, set 'send_propagated_connection_limit_if_zero = true'.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/6.40.0/docs/resources/compute_service_attachment#propagated_connection_limit ComputeServiceAttachment#propagated_connection_limit}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/6.41.0/docs/resources/compute_service_attachment#propagated_connection_limit ComputeServiceAttachment#propagated_connection_limit}

 ---